 The metaverse is facilitating deep and meaningful connections.
 According to our Into the Metaverse report, 83% of global consumers believe that technology brings people together and, in China, 84% say that technology has deepened their relationships with friends and family.
-Dating apps and beyond are looking to the metaverse as the next place to find and celebrate love.
+Dating apps and connection platforms are looking to the metaverse as the next place to find and celebrate love.

 Love in the metaverse